 Wessel stopped me driving.
 “Go back, go back!” he insisted, and I reversed, until I saw the elephant in my rear view mirror.
 It was standing right on the edge of the road, grazing, and we studied it’s ancient face.
 We reversed slowly and carefully towards it, as far as we dared.
 We took some close up photos of it, and drove on.

 The only way was to drive slowly, and it felt like we were sailing over endless lumps of sand, rocking back and forth as we crawled forward.
 It was hypnotising and mentally exhausting driving.
 It was very hard work keeping the speed in check, and we were getting frustrated and losing our temper with the lumpy road.

 Jeff and Wessel were sitting in the windowsills of the car, hanging onto the roof rack, for a birds-eye view of the drive.
 “Stop, stop, stop!”
 Jeff suddenly yelled.
 Wessel jumped out of the car, pale as a sheet, holding his finger.
 He had been holding onto the high-lift jack on the roof rack, when the metal jack slid forward, slicing a gash in the tip of his finger.
 I patched him up with our last antiseptic wipe and a bandage.

 Some South Africans heading in the other direction stopped and we had a quick chat, informing us that there was a bar ahead.
-We made our way there, and as we drank some cold cans, we realised we had forgotten something important back at the visitor’s centre; our extremely detailed map of Southern Africa.
+We made our way there, and as we drank some cold cans of beer, we realised we had forgotten something important back at the visitor’s centre; our extremely detailed map of Southern Africa.

 We left behind three important items over the course of our Africa travels.

-1 – A box of antiseptic wipes back at Tina’s farm.
+- A box of antiseptic wipes back at Tina’s farm.

-2 – Our invaluable road map here at the Chobe National Park visitor’s centre.
+- Our invaluable road map here at the Chobe National Park visitor’s centre.
 We could never replace it.

 Our only option was to keep going forward and try and buy a map in Zambia.
 We hoped that Livingstone, our next stop and a popular tourist area, would sell maps.
 As we exited the park past roadworks, baboons eyed our car on the way past.
-Then, with aching backs, we touched blessedly smooth highway.
+Then, with aching backs, we finally finished the deep sand and touched blessedly smooth highway.